-Works are currently in progress to finalise the permanent closure of the Moore Street level crossing, which was blocked off in October 2019 due to safety concerns.
-The eastern pedestrian level crossing will remain open to provide access for passengers to McIver Station platforms two and three, while the western pedestrian level crossing has been permanently closed.
+Works were completed in 2022 to finalise the permanent closure of the Moore Street level crossing, which was blocked off in October 2019 due to safety concerns.
+The eastern pedestrian level crossing remains open to provide access for passengers to McIver Station platforms two and three, while the western pedestrian level crossing has been permanently closed.

 - Removal of crossing infrastructure, which includes boom gates and lights.